Who are the Rio Hondo Roadrunners?

 Sign up for the Wildland Fire Academy program.

 The hand crew is NOT a walk on position.
 It takes months of training to be ready for the crew.
 The training will range for classwork and fieldwork to heavy duty physical training.
-Hand crews are the work horse of wildland fire supression and is very physically demanding.
+Hand crews are the work horse of wildland fire suppression and is very physically demanding.